 Security issues will continue to lead in what drives the U.S. and Pakistan together.
 However, security imperatives alone must not hold other aspects of the bilateral with Pakistan are bound to grow.
 With relationship hostage.
-There is a need to address both security and other broader aspects of the bilateral relationship in tandem, especially because of their frequent interrelatedness.
+There is a need to no urgency shaping the conversation, address both security and other broader there may be no more opportune time for aspects of the bilateral relationship in reexamining relations with Pakistan. tandem, especially because of their frequent interrelatedness.